Free Wildcard Certificates with Certbot

 Press Enter to Continue

 Wait a few minutes before hitting Enter so there is time for the DNS records to update.
-Certbot will check the DNS records for the specific string to confirm domain ownsership, then download the certificate:
+Certbot will check your DNS records for that string to confirm you manage the domain, then download the certificate:

 Successfully received certificate.